MengshanChen/SU_CPSC_5100_18FQ/README.md

 * 10/22 - Requirements management (chp.
 22)
 * 10/24 - The business requirements document (BRD) & market requirements document (MRD)
 * 10/29 - Roles in the agile requirements process (chp.
 11 / chp.
 14)
+          We might have a guest speaker this evening.
+Stayed tuned.
 * 10/31 - Mid-term exam in class, closed book
 * 11/05 - Portfolio planning (chp.
 23)
 * 11/07 - Use cases and user stories (chp.
 6 / chp.
 19)